MarkB19988/CapstoneProject1-ZSL/README.md

 ### Written

 We will also be providing handouts to the members of ZSL that are present at the concept pitch for them to keep.
 These handouts will have the same information on them as the powerpoint, but having a physical copy allows the representative

+## Feedback From The Client

 Noted feedback: